-More importantly, Borgata claimed a 23.14% market share compared to Golden Nugget’s 29.67%.
-Resorts Digital (led by DraftKings Casino) is the only other license holder that is even close with a 22.83% position.
+More importantly, Borgata claimed a 23.14% market share, compared to Golden Nugget’s 29.67%.
+Resorts Digital (led by DraftKings Casino) is the only other license holder that is even close, with a 22.83% position.

-The bottom line here is Borgata is a big contributor to the current NJ online casino streak.
+The bottom line here is that Borgata is a big contributor to the current NJ online casino streak.

 2. Golden Nugget is not surrendering top spot

 Golden Nugget online casino is still the operator the rest of the field is chasing.
-Golden Nugget, as a license holder, earned $26 million for September, and it is nearly $6 million more than its closest competitor.
+Golden Nugget, as a license holder, earned $26 million for September, and that is nearly $6 million more than its closest competitor.